DiscordBM/DiscordBM/README.md

 Finally, add `import DiscordBM` to your source code.

-## Warnings
+## Versioning
-This library will try to follow Semantic Versioning, with exceptions:
+This library will try to follow Semantic Versioning 2.0.0, with exceptions.
+These exceptions should not be a big deal depending on your code style, but can result in some slight source breakage.
+* Adding enum cases.
+  * This is so `DiscordBM` can continue to add new cases to public enums in minor versions.
+  * If you care about code breakage, you can't use exhaustive switch statements.
+    Either include `default:` in your switch statements, or use `if let`/`if case let`.
+  * See [this](https://forums.swift.org/t/extensible-enumerations-for-non-resilient-libraries/35900) for more info.
+* Passing initializers/functions as arguments.
+  * This is so `DiscordBM` can continue to add new parameters to public initializers/functions in minor versions.
+  * If you care about code breakage, you can't write code like `value.map(SomeDiscordBMType.init)`.
+    Luckily, not many people do or need this anyway.
 * If Discord has made some changes that need breaking changes in this library, but are not worth a major release and are rather small.
-* When adding enum cases.
+  * Discord shouldn't and wouldn't do this in the first place, but I don't take responsibility for their actions.

 ## Contribution & Support
 Any contribution is more than welcome.
 You can find me in [Vapor's Discord server](https://discord.com/invite/vapor) to discuss your ideas.